mlees21/malaria_proj/README.md

 |                 Global |                      277 |         11% |
 | **Total**                | 4,277                    | 100%      |

 Current (2016) total spending on malaria is around US$4.3 billion per year, of which 56% comes from development assistance.
-Focusing on in-country spending (excluding development assistance for administration and global purposes), development assistance is 47% of total malaria spending.
 For these 106 malarious countries, reliance on development assistance for malaria is higher than for the health sector as a whole (14%) or for HIV (45%).

 From the 2018 data, development assistance for malaria is mostly made up of contributions from:
  * the US government (43%)